Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Feature: Markup description now enclosed in <span> tags and can be modified with CSS ( #mbainfo {} ).
 * Feature: Markup description added to the attribute term description and can be seen in the attribute term list.
 * Feature: Markup now saved as a floating point number and not limited in digits below the decimal point.
-* Feature: Database and code changes to enhance supportability.
+* Feature: Database and code change to enhance supportability.
 * Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
 * Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.
 * Fix: Corrected issue where markup in the options drop-down was calculated from the sale price.